Saturdays start slow. Even hound dogs sleep in, worn out from chasing girls all night, and finding food hard to get too.

 Being a gaucho must be a little like being a soldier in war.
 You have days and days of boredom and waiting punctuated with brief episodes of stark terror when bullets fly past your head, and any one of them could send you where you don’t want to go.

-Gauchos and cowboys are something that Uruguay and the United States have in common.
+Gauchos and cowboys are something that Uruguay and the United States used to have in common.

 However, it is hard to see how two countries who admire self reliance and the pioneer spirit have done so much to stamp it out.